 She is an extreme example that you should never stop learning and always stay curious, being the first woman to have been enshrined in the Pantheon in Paris because of her achievements.

 She went from being a single mother living on benefits to an author making millions, all within just a few short years.
 J.K.
 Rowling received multiple rejections from publishers and finally secured a print run of 1,000 copies for her first book, Harry Potter and the Philosopher’s Stone.
 She has sold over 400 million copies and started an entire film empire.
 Her story is a clear example of why you should never give up on your dreams.

 Seventh, Malala Yousafzai

 When she was only 15 years old, Malala survived an assassination attempt.
 When Malala was 11 years old, she gave a speech: “How dare the Taliban take away my basic right to education?”
 Which was published throughout Pakistan.
 Following this, all girls’ schools in Swat were to be shut down.
 In 2012 Malala was shot by a TTP gunman on the way home from school.
 When she recovered, she returned to her studies and activism.

 Her bravery is admirable, and her determination to advocate for girls’ education is breathtaking.

-Each woman has their own unique story that inspires us and future generations to be the best that they can be.
+Each woman has a unique story that inspires us and future generations to be the best they can be.
 Learning about them and sharing their stories is a way to honour them and keep their incredible legacies alive.
 Happy International Women’s Day!